Takao-Inoue/Hello-GitHub/README.md

 ### Heading
 #### small heading
 ## Quoting text
-Proverb of Latin
+Proverb of Latin:
 > fortuna favet fortibus．

-Nice words
+Nice words:

 >“Not all of us can do great things.
 But we can do small things with great love.”
 >― Mother Teresa